grover/homebridge-flower-sensor/README.md

 * Soil Moisture
 * Ambient Light Level
 * Identifying the sensor flashes the built-in LED
+* Monitor the battery status of the Flower Power sensor

 There're more capabilities planned for the future.